CraigFoote/ca.footeware.java.texty3/README.md

 This may take a long time to come back with the error I'm getting:

 ```
-java.lang.UnsatisfiedLinkError: no libgtk-4.so.1 in java.library.path: :/usr/java/packages/lib:/usr/lib64:/lib64:/lib:/usr/lib
+GLib-GIO-ERROR **: 13:43:41.272: Settings schema 'ca.footeware.java.texty3' is not installed
 ```

-So it seems the texty3 flatpak container is missing its dependency on Gtk libraries.
+The texty3 application is missing its dependency on its GSettings schema.

 And that's as far as I've gotten!
-I've seen some talk of depending on libs in the host but that seems to be breaking most of the point of flatpaks - container sandboxing.
-I'll keep hacking on it and hopefully update this page.
 If you're reading this and have any ideas please open an issue and describe it.
 Open source rocks.

 ## Debugging